magento/devdocs/guides/v2.0/coding-standards/code-standard-javascript.md

 redirect_from: /guides/v1.0/coding-standards/code-standard-javascript.html
 ---

-Magento's JavaScript coding standard is based on the own set of [rules][eslint-rules].
+Use Magento's [ESLint Rules][eslint-rules] to make sure your code adheres to Magento's coding standards.
-Developers writing {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} and {% glossarytooltip 5bfa8a8e-6f3e-4fed-a43e-62339916f02e %}jQuery{% endglossarytooltip %} code for Magento must abide this rules and follow Magento-specific standards listed in this document.
+Developers writing {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} and {% glossarytooltip 5bfa8a8e-6f3e-4fed-a43e-62339916f02e %}jQuery{% endglossarytooltip %} code for Magento must adhere to these guidelines and follow the standards listed in this document.

 Use [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt) to interpret the "must," "must not," "required," "shall," "shall not," "should," "should not," "recommended," "may," and "optional" keywords.